lljcic2024-boop/agent_rl/README.md

 SEED: Self-Evolving On-Policy Distillation for Agentic Reinforcement Learning
 </h1>

+## News

+- **2026-07-16**: We have released our paper and code.

+If you have any questions ❓ or are interested in collaboration 🤝, please feel free to contact me at wu-jy23@mails.tsinghua.edu.cn.

 ## Overview

 **SEED** is a **Self-Evolving On-Policy Distillation** framework for long-horizon